 Making those dreams come true

 You have the dream in the palm of your hands, and it’s possible that you can realise them.
 The trick to realising it is not get sidetracked by “poor me” mentalities, the “shiny object in the window” mentalities, or even the “workaholic” mentality to get from where you are now to there.
 Start with what you have and your budget.
 Don’t have a budget?
-Check out this post to make a quick and dirty one that will get you through whether you’re working on a personal or business level.
-Now you have the tools you’ll need to go from here… to there.
+That’s the very first place to start.
+You need to know where your money is going and how much is coming in.

 Break it down